camillebrisman/final-project/README.md

    tops into the "tops" folder, etc.)
 - NOTE:
-    1. Example images of clothing are provided in the "tops", "bottoms", and "shoes" folders-- these can be removed and replaceed for a personalized experience.
+    1. Example images of clothing are provided in the "tops", "bottoms", and "shoes" folders-- these can be removed and replaced for a personalized experience.
     2. If uploading images, ensure that the file types are identifiable-- for example, some identifiable file types include .png or .jpg, and some